 Problem Solving Sociology

 Problem-solving sociology uses sociological insights and ideas to solve social problems, and uses the solving of social problems to advance sociological theory.
-See this brief introduction and this theoretical discussion.
+See this brief introduction and this theoretical discussion, listen to a podcast, or order the book.

 To subscribe to our mailing list, click here.

 Sign up here to present at our monthly "virtual coffee hours" (run by Ji-won Lee of University at Albany, SUNY) or here to meet one random problem-solving sociologist every month.
-There are also reading groups and a Facebook group (run by Theresa Beardall of Virginia Tech), and we hold annual dissertation proposal development workshops for graduate students.
+There are also reading groups, and we hold annual dissertation proposal development workshops for graduate students.
 And see here for advice on running a problem-solving workshop at your university.

 This community is growing, and we welcome new ideas for how to bring problem-solving sociologists together.
 Contact Monica Prasad if you would like to start a new reading group or discussion group or conference or workshop or other initiative under the problem-solving umbrella.